Looking for a camera for your travels? I am reviewing the Nikon D5600’s suitability as a travel camera.

 If you’re planning on doing something with no power outlets for more than 2 days then get another battery.

 If you have been looking at mirror-less cameras as an alternative to a DSLR then this is the one point where the DSLR range is definitely better.
-Because the mirror-less cameras are smaller the batteries are also smaller.
-That said, friends of ours use mirror-less cameras and have advised they don’t have issues with the battery life.
+Mirrorless cameras use significantly more power as there are more electronic components.
+In time this difference may reduce but so far it hasn’t.

 We also have a 35mm prime lens which is tiny and lightweight.
 It is also capable of taking some absolutely beautifully artistic pictures due to its low aperture.